The Yardbirds: Page line-up and split (1966–1968)

 A concert and some album tracks were recorded in New York City in March and early April (including the unreleased song "Knowing That I'm Losing You", an early version of a track that would be re-recorded by Led Zeppelin as "Tangerine").
 All were shelved at the band's request, but after Led Zeppelin became successful Epic tried to release the concert material as Live Yardbirds: Featuring Jimmy Page.
 The album was quickly withdrawn after Page's lawyers filed an injunction.
-The Yardbirds played their final shows on 31 May and 1 June at the Shrine Auditorium in Los Angeles, and on 4 and 5 June at the Spring Fair at the Montgomery International Speedway in Alabama.
+The Yardbirds played their final shows on 31 May and 1 June at the Shrine Auditorium in Los Angeles and on 4 and 5 June at the Spring Fair at the Montgomery International Speedway in Alabama.
 The Los Angeles shows were documented in the bootleg release Last Rave-Up in L.A.
-The Yardbirds announced the departure of Relf and McCarty in a press release on 12 June ("Two Yardbirds Fly") and returned home to play one last show, on 7 July 1968, at the College of Technology in Luton, Bedfordshire, supported by the Linton Grae Sound.
-Rolling Stone magazine announced the break-up by saying that Page "intends to go into solo recording work".
+Relf and McCarty left the Yardbirds on 12 June ("Two Yardbirds Fly").
+The remaining band returned home to play one last show, on 7 July 1968, at the College of Technology in Luton, Bedfordshire, supported by the Linton Grae Sound.

 The New Yardbirds/Led Zeppelin (1968)

 Page and Dreja, with a tour of Scandinavia scheduled for late summer 1968, saw the break-up as an opportunity to put a new lineup together, with Page as producer and Grant as manager.
 Page initially described his vision for the new band as "a new sort of collage of sound" that would include mellotron keyboard while still featuring the guitar.
 Drummers B.J.
 Wilson of Procol Harum, Paul Francis, and session man Clem Cattini, who had guested on more than a few Yardbirds tracks under Most's supervision, were considered for the band, as was vocalist and composer Terry Reid.
-Reid declined because of a new recording contract with Most and recommended the then-unknown Robert Plant.
+Reid declined because of a new recording contract with Most, and Reid recommended the then-unknown Robert Plant.
 Plant, in turn, recommended his childhood friend John Bonham as a drummer.
 Dreja bowed out to pursue a career as a rock photographer.

 Bassist/keyboardist/arranger John Paul Jones, who had worked with Page on countless sessions including several with the Yardbirds, approached Page and offered to be the new bassist.
 Rehearsals began in mid-August 1968; in early September, Page's revised Yardbirds embarked as the New Yardbirds on the Scandinavian tour, after which the band returned to the UK to produce what would become the debut Led Zeppelin album.